Tariq Ali and Janet Steel in forum UWRF 2011 (photo: ska / jb)

 "Blow the trumpet for our new president," said the general

-"The new president-general where you mean?"
+"The new president-general which you mean?"
 Said the soldier trumpeter.

-"The new president replaces Chavez," said the General.
+"The new president who replaced Chavez," said the General.

-"I just blew a trumpet to president Chavez", "the soldier said trumpeter.
+"I just blew the trumpet for president Chavez", "said the soldier trumpeter.

-"If you want to blow the trumpet for a new president, Blow OWN generals," the soldier said, handing him a trumpet to the generals.
+"If you want to blow the trumpet for the new president, Blow OWN generals," said the soldier, handing a trumpet to the generals.

 In terms of the leadership of the movement in Venezuela and Bolivia, "leaders empower people power", said Tariq Ali.
-I know exactly how Chavez delegate power to community councils are thousands of them in Venezuela.
-These boards are a form of direct democracy where the people who determine all matters relating to the needs and its future.
-Something that is not the case in Indonesia.
-Here the leaders of the party empowered oligarchs, family and group to gain maximum economic benefit and continuous power hinga extended to the grandchildren to hijack democracy and blunt the power of the people.
+I know exactly how Chavez delegating power to community councils are thousands of them in Venezuela.
+These councils are a form of direct democracy in which the people who determine all matters relating to the needs and future.
+Something that does not happen in Indonesia.
+Here the leaders of the party oligarchy empower, family and group to get the maximum economic advantage and continue to rule extended to the grandchildren hinga to hijack democracy and blunt the power of the people.

-Some participants, though in a different way also raised issues about the role of NGOs and their relationships with social movements and political alternatives.
+Some participants, though in a different way also raised the issue of the role of NGOs and its relationship with social movements and political alternatives.

-One of the concerns that emerged from the participants is also about the responsibility of intellectuals in political change.
-According to Usman Hamid, the intellectual can not remain silent, but must do a political action to bring about change.
-But the problem in Indonesia for his choice of political struggle is entering through mainstream parties are corrupt.
-Usman who was shocked to groom large party seemed to realize that the major parties are corrupt condition is not 'best way' to the political struggle for intellectual today.
+One of the concerns that also emerged from the participants is about the responsibility of intellectuals in political change.
+According to Usman Hamid, intellectuals can not remain silent, but need political action to bring about change.
+But the problem in Indonesia for political struggle choice is to go through the corrupt mainstream parties.
+Usman who was shocked to be spoken for major parties seem to realize that the major parties are corrupt condition is not 'best way' to the political struggle for intellectual today.

 "Critical Intellectuals on the wane," said Tariq Ali.
 These symptoms occur in nearly all parts of the world, even in Latin America, most of the traditional intellectual in fact at odds with the people's movement.
-Except in China, many intellectuals were opposed to government being a pioneer of democracy issues ororiterianisme against the Chinese government.
-"But unfortunately most of them do it out of America.
-"The intellectuals who want to make a change must take part in a wider social movement.
-"That should be created now is an organic intellectual who has a connection with the mass movement and political alternative," said Tariq Ali.
+Except in China, many intellectuals who opposed the government being a pioneer issues ororiterianisme democracy against the Chinese government.
+"But unfortunately most of them do so from the United States.
+"The intellectuals who want to make a change must take part in a broader social movement.
+"That must be created now is organic intellectuals who have connections with mass movements and political alternatives," said Tariq Ali.

-Tariq Ali's statement further confirms that intelktual not a superman who can make the changes alone or only with other clan, but must be part of a mass movement and the development of alternative political force.
+Tariq Ali's statement further confirms that intelktual not a superman who can make changes alone or only with others of his people, but should be part of a mass movement and the development of alternative political force.
 Something that is rarely found in Indonesia.
-Most activists would rather via instant way, the party entered into the mainstream with the illusion will bring change from within.
+Most activists prefer instant way through, into the mainstream parties with the illusion will bring change from within.

-The talks were serious but relaxed it seems enough to drain energy Tariq Ali.
-It's known, in a narrow time in Jakarta he interviewed here and there and give a discussion.
-Fay then closed session discussion.
+The talks were serious but relaxed it seems to be quite draining Tariq Ali.
+It's known, in a narrow time in Jakarta he was interviewed here and there and give the discussion.
+Fay then close the session.
 Tariq Ali sipped cold beer heineken served and ordered dinner while continuing casual chat.
-The participants have been split into various tables in the restaurant Tjikini 17.
-Some people ask for an autograph the book of Tariq Ali's novel.
-Tariq Ali finally had to go back to his hotel in Kemang.
-Either we'll get lucky again when the arrival of a progressive intellectual Tariq Ali's class.
+The participants are split into various tables inside the restaurant Tjikini 17.
+Some people ask for an autograph book of novel Tariq Ali.
+Tariq Ali finally had to return to his hotel in Kemang.
+Either we'll get lucky again when the arrival of a progressive intellectual class Tariq Ali.
 (Ska, from various sources)